castore-dev/castore/docs/docs/3-event-sourcing/3-event-stores.md

 - Listing aggregate ids
 - Accessing events of an aggregate
 - Building an aggregate with the reducer
-- Pushing new events etc...
+- Pushing new events etc.

 ```ts
 import { EventStore } from '@castore/core';